-Socio-Economic Considerations: In urban areas, there is often a wide socio-economic diversity.
+Socio-Economic Considerations: Urban areas often have wide socio-economic diversity.
 Students from lower socio-economic backgrounds may not have access to the same level of English language exposure as their more affluent peers.
 Remedial classes can help level the playing field, providing all students with the opportunity to develop their English language skills.